open-mmlab/mmrazor/docs/en/test.md

 ## Pruning

 ### Split Checkpoint(Optional)
-If you train a slimmable model during retrain, checkpoints of different subnets are actually fused in only one checkpoint.
-You can split this checkpoint to multiple independent checkpoints by using following command
+If you train a slimmable model during retraining, checkpoints of different subnets are actually fused in only one checkpoint.
+You can split this checkpoint to multiple independent checkpoints by using the following command

 ```bash
 python tools/model_converters/split_checkpoint.py ${CONFIG_FILE} ${CHECKPOINT_PATH} --channel-cfgs ${CHANNEL_CFG_PATH} [optional arguments]